 TB is among the top infectious diseases affecting human health across the globe," said Jenifer Jaeger, director of the Boston Public Health Commission’s Infectious Disease Bureau.
 "It’s a huge public health issue.

 When she returned to Boston, Aldridge began to explore infectious diseases and quickly found herself fascinated by a puzzle that perplexed tuberculosis researchers.
 Why were the treatments so onerous?
 Most of the bacteria died in the first two weeks of treatment, just like any other infection.
 It was actually similar to cancer that way, she realized.
 “Both require multiple drugs for extended periods of time, and standard treatments don’t always work,” she said.
 “It’s because of relapse.
-It’s because there are some proportion of the target cells don’t get killed by the drug therapy.
+It’s because some proportion of the target cells don’t get killed by the drug therapy.
 Why is that?”

 The real reason researchers couldn’t perfect the drug treatments, she learned, was because they didn’t know exactly what they were working with.
 Experiments with mycobacteria, the bacterial group that includes tuberculosis, notoriously produced more varied and fuzzy results than work with better-known organisms, such as Escherichia coli.
 But nobody could figure out why, because the bacteria were too hard to observe.
 Mycobacteria grow incredibly slowly—it takes 20 to 22 hours for an M. tuberculosis cell to divide (another mycobacterium, M. leprae, which causes leprosy, takes 14 days).
 E. coli, by contrast, divide about every 20 minutes.
 For a long time, researchers couldn’t use traditional microscopes, because the light from the scope would kill the cells before they had a chance to grow—and if that didn’t get them, the prolonged time in a standard culture dish without a steady flux of nutrients and oxygen would.